JiriKursky/Custom_components/turnoffon/README.md

 If it is missing or force_run: true, each minute it will send turn_on or turn_off to device.
 In this case if you have action_entity_id: switch.climate_cooling it can beep each minute or doing reset etc.

+*I've changed timers but there are old values*
+You must use service turnoffon.reset_timers